yakivmospan/android-snippets/gists/utils/security/readme.md

 // Generate KeyPair depending on KeyProps
 KeyPair keyPair = store.generateAsymmetricKey(keyProps);

-// Encrypt/Dencrypt data with or with out Initialisation Vectors
+// Encrypt/Dencrypt data using buffer with or with out Initialisation Vectors
 // This additional level of safety is required on 23 API level for
-// some algorithms
+// some algorithms.
+Specify encryption/decryption block size to use buffer for
+// large data when using block based algorithms(such as RSA)

+final int encryptionBlockSize = keysize / 8 - 11; // as specified for RSA/ECB/PKCS1Padding keys
+final int decryptionBlockSize = keysize / 8; // as specified for RSA/ECB/PKCS1Padding keys

-Security.Crypto crypto = new Security.Crypto(Security.TRANSFORMATION_SYMMETRIC);
+Security.Crypto crypto = new Security.Crypto("RSA/ECB/PKCS1Padding", encryptionBlockSize, decryptionBlockSize);

 String text = "Sample text";
 String encryptedData = crypto.encrypt(text, key, false);
 String decryptedData = crypto.decrypt(encryptedData, key, false);
 ```